nlsfi/HASlib/README.md

 Messages are collected and, as possible, decoded into Galileo High Accuracy Service (HAS) messages, containing Precise Point Positioning (PPP) corrections for navigation messages from both the GPS and the Galileo constellations.
 Additionally, messages can be converted into RTCM3 SSR or IGS SSR messages.
 Converted messages can be directly passed on via a TCP server or locally saved as a file.
 For the latter, a possible output mode is a special PPP Wizard-conform format, which can directly be processed by the processing module of it.

+# Version 1.0.1 UPDATE!
+Several additions and bugfixes submitted 23.02.2023, including bugfix for handling redundant HAS pages and enabling HAS operational mode.
+Please update your local repository to the newest version.

 ## Requirements
 The Python version used for the library is v3.9.6.
 Please see [Notice.txt](Notice.txt) for required dependencies.